PhamLeHuyTruc/PhamLeHuyTruc/README.md

 # Hi, I'm Pham Le Huy Truc

-Autonomous Systems • Robotics & Control • Embedded Systems

-I am an engineering student specializing in Control and Automation, transitioning into robotics with a strong focus on autonomous systems, computer vision, and real-time control.
+Final-year Control and Automation Engineering student specializing in robotics and autonomous systems, with a strong focus on real-time perception and control.

-I build end-to-end systems combining perception (YOLO, OpenCV), sensor fusion, and motion control on hardware platforms such as NVIDIA Jetson and microcontrollers like Arduino,STM32.
+Experienced in building end-to-end robotic systems integrating computer vision (YOLO, OpenCV), sensor fusion, and motion control on embedded platforms such as NVIDIA Jetson and STM32.

-I enjoy developing practical, deployable solutions that integrate AI models, multi-sensor data, and embedded control.
+Interested in developing intelligent robotic systems for automation and smart manufacturing.

 ---
 ## What I Work On

-- Autonomous driving systems
 - AI perception on edge devices (YOLO, CNN)
 - Multi-sensor fusion: Encoder, IMU, camera, lidar
 - Real-time control and embedded development